What is ultrasound?

 You can wear any comfortable clothes of your choosing.
 You may be asked to change into a gown if necessary.

-We are open Monday to Friday from 8am to 8pm.
-We are also open Saturdays and Sundays by appointment only.
-We are closed statutory holidays.
+We are open Monday to Friday from 9am to 5:30pm.
+We are also open Saturdays by appointment only.
+We are closed Sundays and statutory holidays.

 You or your doctors office can call us at 604-569-0616 to schedule an appointment.
 Ultrasound exams require a doctors referral.
 Please ask your physician to fill out our requisition form hereand send your relevant previous exams (eg. CT, Mamogram etc.) to us.
 Our fax number is 604-568-6599.

 When and how do I receive the results?

 Your results will be faxed to your doctors office the day after your scan.
 You can make an appointment with your doctor accordingly.
 We can call or fax your report to your doctor immediately if you are in an emergency situation.